marcmylemans/marcmylemans.github.io/_posts/2023-03-26-WHFB_CloudKerberosTrustDeployment.md

 5) In Configuration Settings, add a new configuration with the following settings:

-Name: Windows Hello for Business cloud Kerberos trust or another familiar name Description (optional): Enable Windows Hello for Business cloud Kerberos trust for sign-in and on-premises SSO
+**Name:** Windows Hello for Business cloud Kerberos trust or another familiar name

+**Description (optional):** Enable Windows Hello for Business cloud Kerberos trust for sign-in and on-premises SSO

-OMA-URI: ./Device/Vendor/MSFT/PassportForWork/<tenant ID>/Policies/UseCloudTrustForOnPremAuth
+**OMA-URI:** ./Device/Vendor/MSFT/PassportForWork/***tenant ID***/Policies/UseCloudTrustForOnPremAuth

-Data type: Boolean
+**Data type:** Boolean

-Value: True
+**Value:** True

- Important
+>  Important:

-Tenant ID in the OMA-URI must be replaced with the tenant ID for your Azure AD tenant.
+> Tenant ID in the OMA-URI must be replaced with the tenant ID for your Azure AD tenant.
 See How to find your Azure AD tenant ID for instructions on looking up your tenant ID.
+{: .prompt-warning }

 <img src="https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/images/hello-cloud-trust-intune-large.png" alt="hello-cloud-trust-intune-large">